Tank Stories - Videos and Anecdotes about the Tiger & WW2 Tanks

 The T34, once running, was remarkably quiet.
 This video shows a specimen with the larger modern turret, in service with the Polish military until well after the war:

-T34 start-up ... you hear the oil pump priming first.
-Starting could be done by electric starter, or in case of dead battery, by compressed air stored in a reservoir while the tank was previously running.
-No need to disembark the tank for emergency starting in the cold …
+Starting could be done by electric starter, or in case of a dead battery, by compressed air stored in air reservoirs (bottles) while the tank was previously running.
+No need to disembark from the tank for emergency starting in the cold …

-Tanks fighting under extreme cold conditions were always liable to encounter trouble starting their engines.
+Tanks operating under extreme cold conditions were always liable to encounter trouble starting their engines.
 This applied regardless of whether they were powered by a diesel or petrol/gasoline engine.
 As engine oil thickens to a sludge and the batteries are drained, it becomes that much harder to turn over the engine using an electric starter motor.

 BANNER III